Accounting For Every Dollar

 When you’re keeping track of every penny coming in to or leaving the business, you have a better chance of finding more ways to save on your taxes.
 Plus, you’ll have everything categorized so it’s easier to navigate come tax season.

 Tax deductions come in all forms and you could be missing out on some of them simply because you’re not accounting for everything that your business spends.
+Sometimes we forget to give the accountant every bill, every receipt, then at the end of the year, there is nothing we can do about it.
+But often it is those small receipts adding up to quite large sums that you can use for tax reduction.

 Waste is a business’s worst enemy.
 There are teams of employees at larger organizations dedicated to reducing waste.
 Tracking every penny can open your eyes to how much your organization may be wasting money on unnecessary expenses.